 The Adjustment Committee reviews appeals of Type II adjustments when no other land use review is involved.
 As a result, the committee rarely meets.
-Since 2018, the Adjustment Committee has met 14 times to review nine appeals, with no more than three cases in a single year.
+As of July 2023, the Adjustment Committee has met 14 times since 2018 to review nine appeals, with no more than three cases in a single year.
 The Adjustment Committee heard no appeals in 2022.
 To reduce staff time and the cost of managing a committee that does not meet regularly, this amendment dissolves the Adjustment Committee and deletes references to the committee from the zoning code.
 A related amendment to 33.720, Assignment of Review Bodies, reassigns the appeals currently assigned to the Adjustment Committee to the Hearings Officer.
+33.710.030 Commissions, Committees, and Boards Generally